lightbend/config/HOCON.md

 Substitution processing is performed as the last parsing step, so a substitution can look forward in the configuration.
 If a configuration consists of multiple files, it may even end up retrieving a value from another file.

-If a key has been specified more than once, the substitution will always evaluate to its latest-assigned value (the merged object or the last non-object value that was set).
+If a key has been specified more than once, the substitution will always evaluate to its latest-assigned value (that is, it will evaluate to the merged object, or the last non-object value that was set, in the entire document being parsed including all included files).

 If a configuration sets a value to `null` then it should not be looked up in the external source.
 Unfortunately there is no way to